 Interest in women’s football did not entirely disappear, however.
 On 4th May 1921, Dick, Kerr Ladies of Preston played Atalanta Ladies of Huddersfield at Hillsborough Stadium, Sheffield, in front of around 22,000 spectators.
 The match raised nearly £1,200 for Sheffield and Preston hospitals and the Railway Benevolent Fund.
 Atalanta Ladies Sports Club was set up in 1920 by Constance Waller who grew up in Nether Green, Sheffield.

 During the summer of 1921, several women’s teams formed in the coal mining villages around Doncaster and played matches to raise money for soup kitchens during the 1921 miners’ strike.
+There was at least one match played in Sheffield, between teams from Normanton Springs, to raise money for the soup kitchens (see timeline).

 There was another huge blow to women’s football on 5th December 1921, when the Football Association banned women from playing football on FA-affiliated pitches.
 The ban remained in place for 50 years.